ettubrutesbro/SESEME-System-Alpha/README.md

 #Terminology

 BRAINS: Individual computers that store information and communicate to their respective components. (beagle, seedling1-3[pi], XPS).
 All have the property "online".

 COMPONENTS: Electronics, usually with visual output: LED strip, Button, Icon, URL, Hue, Motors, Speakers

 INPUTS: External user actions - mostly seedling button presses that lead to XPS socket messages. (reject if not ready, fadeCircle/playSound/lightTrail/moveMotors if ready)

 FEEDBACKS: Packaged functions that engage a series of components in response to socket messages from XPS. (url, icon, playSound, fadeCircle,  etc.)

+#Set Up Information

+1. Connect to ssid:OfficeWifi.
+2. SSH into the five brains of the SESEME ecosystem:
+    - XPS: mint@10.0.1.241
+    - Beagle: root@10.0.1.210
+    - Seedling1: pi@10.0.1.32
+    - Seedling2: pi@10.0.1.33
+    - Seedling3: pi@10.0.1.34
+    - Password: Finest gourmet dining in SF
+3. Use `cdss` command to get into SESEME-System-Alpha folder in each brain.
+   - Directory: ~/git/SESEME-System-Alpha
+4. Use `start` command to run the node process in each brain.
+   - NOTE: Make sure Pillars are fully down and motors are powered before `start` in Beagle.

 # SOCKETS